‘RHOC’ Star Shannon Beador Spends Time With Husband David After Revealing Weight Loss Update

 In one of her latest photos on Instagram, which was shared at the end of last week, Shannon Beador and her husband were seen posing together at the Bandera restaurant in Corona Del Mar, California.
 In the caption, Beador told her fans and followers that it was a big night and said that she and David had some “free time” as their three kids were at a game.

-The following day, Shannon Beador posted a photo of herself, David, and one of their daughters at a USC game and she also shared another image from the game which featured her and her husband, as well as two other couples.
+The following day, Shannon Beador posted a photo of herself, David, and one of their daughters at a USC game, and she also shared another image from the game which featured her and her husband as well as two other couples.

 The previous week, Shannon Beador and her husband attended another USC game and posed for a photo with one another during the event.